 This page selects the target device(s).
 This is the drive(s) you will use to create your Emergency Recovery Disc(s).
 You will be required to supply a blank piece(s) of media to create a Recovery Disc/backup.

 - 1. Select the target CD/DVD drive for the Emergency Recovery Disc. - 2.
-Insert a blank piece of media in the selected drive(s). - Select the Speed and Writing Method.
+Insert a blank piece of media in the selected drive(s). - 3.
+Click Next to continue to the next page.